Microsoft/azure-docs.pt-pt/articles/hdinsight/hdinsight-apache-spark-with-kafka.md

 > Quando tiver concluído os passos neste documento, elimine os clusters para evitar encargos em excesso.

 > [!IMPORTANT]
-> Este exemplo usa DStreams, que é uma tecnologia mais antiga de streaming do Spark.
-Para obter um exemplo que usa recursos mais recentes de streaming do Spark, consulte o documento [streaming estruturado do Spark com Apache Kafka](hdinsight-apache-kafka-spark-structured-streaming.md) .
+> This example uses DStreams, which is an older Spark streaming technology.
+For an example that uses newer Spark streaming features, see the [Spark Structured Streaming with Apache Kafka](hdinsight-apache-kafka-spark-structured-streaming.md) document.

 ## <a name="create-the-clusters"></a>Criar os clusters

-O Apache Kafka no HDInsight não fornece acesso aos mediadores Kafka através da Internet pública.
-Tudo que se comunica com Kafka deve estar na mesma rede virtual do Azure que os nós no cluster Kafka.
-Para este exemplo, os clusters Kafka e Spark estão localizados em uma rede virtual do Azure.
-O diagrama a seguir mostra como a comunicação flui entre os clusters:
+Apache Kafka on HDInsight doesn't provide access to the Kafka brokers over the public internet.
+Anything that talks to Kafka must be in the same Azure virtual network as the nodes in the Kafka cluster.
+For this example, both the Kafka and Spark clusters are located in an Azure virtual network.
+The following diagram shows how communication flows between the clusters:

 ![Diagrama de clusters do Spark e Kafka numa rede virtual do Azure](./media/hdinsight-apache-spark-with-kafka/apache-spark-kafka-vnet.png)

 > [!NOTE]
-> Embora o Kafka em si seja limitado à comunicação na rede virtual, outros serviços no cluster, como SSH e Ambari, podem ser acessados pela Internet.
+> Though Kafka itself is limited to communication within the virtual network, other services on the cluster such as SSH and Ambari can be accessed over the internet.
 Para obter mais informações sobre as portas públicas disponíveis com o HDInsight, veja [Portas e URIs utilizados pelo HDInsight](hdinsight-hadoop-port-settings-for-services.md).

-Embora você possa criar uma rede virtual do Azure, os clusters Kafka e Spark manualmente, é mais fácil usar um modelo de Azure Resource Manager.
-Use as etapas a seguir para implantar uma rede virtual do Azure, Kafka e clusters Spark em sua assinatura do Azure.
+While you can create an Azure virtual network, Kafka, and Spark clusters manually, it's easier to use an Azure Resource Manager template.
+Use the following steps to deploy an Azure virtual network, Kafka, and Spark clusters to your Azure subscription.

 1. Utilize o botão seguinte para iniciar sessão no Azure e abrir o modelo no Portal do Azure.